VardhanYadav/Integrated-Framework-for-Insurance-Aware-HealthCare-Resource-Optimiser/README.md

 # Integrated-Framework-for-Insurance-Aware-HealthCare-Resource-Optimiser 🚑

-Welcome to the **Health Risk Management System**, a comprehensive solution designed to empower individuals in managing health risks and making informed decisions during emergencies.
+Welcome to the **IFIA-HRO**, a comprehensive solution designed to empower individuals in managing health risks and making informed decisions during emergencies.

 ---